Biden picks Calif. AG Becerra to lead HHS, pandemic response

 As California's attorney general, Becerra has led the coalition of Democratic states defending “Obamacare” from the Trump administration's latest effort to overturn it, a legal case awaiting a Supreme Court decision next year.

-A former senior House Democrat, Becerra played a role in steering the Obama health law through Congress in 2009 and 2010.
-At the time he would tell reporters that one of the primary motivations for him was having tens of thousands of uninsured people in his Southern California district.
+A former senior House Democrat, Becerra was involved in steering the Obama health law through Congress in 2009 and 2010.
+At the time he would tell reporters that one of his primary motivations was having tens of thousands of uninsured people in his Southern California district.

+Becerra has a lawyer's precise approach to analyzing problems and a calm demeanour .

 Under President Donald Trump, CDC was relegated to a lesser role after agency scientists issued a stark early warning that contradicted Trump’s assurances the virus was under control, rattling financial markets.
 The FDA was the target of repeated attacks from a president who suspected its scientists were politically motivated and who also wanted them to rubber-stamp unproven treatments.

+Becerra’s experience running the bureaucratic apparatus of the California attorney general's office, as well as his success working with Republicans, helped seal the pick for Biden, said a person familiar with the process but not authorized to comment publicly.
+Becerra had worked with Louisiana’s Republican attorney general to increase the availability of the COVID-19 drug treatment Remdesivir in their states.
+He’s also worked closely with other Republican attorneys general on legal challenges against opioid manufacturers.

+Biden's offer was extended to Becerra on Friday.
+The president-elect has been under pressure from the Congressional Hispanic Caucus to appoint Latinos to the Cabinet.

-As California’s attorney general, Becerra jokingly became known in Democratic legal circles as the man who sued Trump more than anyone else.
+As the top law enforcement official of the nation's most populous state, Becerra jokingly became known in Democratic legal circles as the man who sued Trump more than anyone else.
 Beyond health care, the lawsuits centred on issues from immigration to environmental policies.

-Before he became California’s attorney general, Becerra had served for more than a decade in Congress, representing parts of Los Angeles County.
+Before becoming state attorney general, Becerra had served for more than a decade in Congress, representing parts of Los Angeles County.
 He had also served in the California state assembly after attending law school at Stanford.

-His mother was born in Jalisco, Mexico, and emigrated to the U.S. after marrying his father.
+His mother was born in Jalisco, Mexico, and emigrated to the U.S. after marrying his father, a native of Sacramento, California, who had grown up in Mexico.

+Becerra often cites his parents as his inspiration, saying they instilled in him a strong work ethic and a desire for advancement.
+His father worked road construction jobs, while his mother was a clerical employee.
+Becerra is married to Dr. Carolina Reyes, a physician who specializes in maternal and fetal health.

+In an AP profile published last year, a lifelong friend of Becerra's said he learned to stay calm and self-controlled in high school as a varsity golfer and an exceptional poker player.
+Becerra studied the advice of famous golfers while practicing with a set of used clubs costing less than $100.

 Michael Balsamo And Ricardo Alonso-Zaldivar, The Associated Press